alyssais/auto-ebooks/README.md

 # Auto Ebooks

 Auto ebooks is a Rails app that helps you create Twitter ebooks bots.
 All it needs is an OAuth sign in to the bot account and the username of the account to parody.
+This is mostly a wrapper around [Mispy](https://twitter.com/m1sp)'s awesome [twitter_ebooks](https://github.com/mispy/twitter_ebooks).

 **DO NOT USE TO SPAM, OR TO PARODY PEOPLE WHO WON'T GET THE JOKE**